voytas75/PowershellFramework/README.md

 ## Features

-1. **Customizable Settings:** The framework includes a JSON configuration file (`config.json`) where users can modify settings to suit their preferences and workflow.
-Personalize the framework's behavior to match your unique coding needs.
+1. **Customizable Settings**: The framework includes a JSON configuration file `config.json` that is automatically generated when you run the `Start-PAF` command for the first time.
+This configuration file allows users to modify settings and personalize the framework's behavior to suit their preferences and workflow.
+You can easily adjust the framework's options to match your unique coding needs by editing the settings in the config.json file.

 2. **User-Specific Snippets:** Store your custom snippets in an additional folder path, distinct from the core framework snippets.
 This feature allows you to maintain personalized code without affecting the core functionality.